xixiaofinland/sf.nvim/README.md

 ### Commands
-Hotkeys and user commands are defined [here](https://github.com/xixiaofinland/sf.nvim/blob/365ae4cedd5ea6cd78f4206153d8cc4f148cfb77/plugin/sf.lua#L53).
+Hotkeys and user commands are defined in the middle of this file [here](https://github.com/xixiaofinland/sf.nvim/blob/dev/plugin/sf.lua).

-They are enabled ONLY when the current buffer is:
+They are enabled ONLY when the current buffer is both:
 - `apex`, `javascript`, or `html` filetype
 - and in a sf project folder (i.e. has `.forceignore` or `sfdx-project.json` in the root path)